waiting-for-dev/devise-jwt/README.md

 #### Custom strategies

 You can also implement your own strategies.
-They just need to implement two methods: `jwt_revoked?` and `revoke_jwt`, both of them accepting as parameters the JWT payload and the user record, in this order.
+They just need to implement two methods: `jwt_revoked?` and `revoke_jwt`, both of them accept the JWT payload and the user record as parameters, in this order.

 For instance: